-A Confluence Blueprint gives users a way to create new pages based on pre-defined content.
-Users view the blueprints available in an installation through the Create dialog.
-As plugin developers you can hook into the Create dialog to add your own blueprints.
-With Confluence 5.3+ you can now also write Space Blueprints to provide users a way to create new spaces.
+As plugin developers, you can hook into the Create dialog to add your own blueprints.
+With Confluence 5.3 and higher, you can also write Space blueprints to provide users a way to create new spaces.

-Basic blueprints can simply help create new pages with pre-defined content from a template, static or dynamic.
-Blueprints don't limit you to just pre defining content and is really up to your imagination.
-You can take user input in a dialog wizard and pre populate content, settings or just develop templates with placeholder text (only visible in the editor) to assist users creating certain types of documents.
+Basic blueprints can simply help create new pages with predefined content from a template, which can be static or dynamic.
+Blueprints don't limit you to just predefining content and it is really up to your imagination.
+To assist users in creating certain types of documents, you can take user input in a dialog wizard and prepopulate content, settings, or just develop templates with placeholder text (only visible in the editor).

 Hello Blueprint was last tested with Confluence 5.10.1 and Atlassian SDK 6.2.6.

-This section introduces you to the concepts you need to develop a Confluence Blueprint.
+This section introduces you to the concepts you need to know to develop a Confluence blueprint.
 It contains the following topics: